dmuchai/kenya-movers-ai/PLAY_STORE_LISTING.md

 **🏠 Moving Made Simple in Kenya**

-MoveEasy is Kenya's premier moving planning app that connects you with trusted, professional moving services across the country.
+MoveLink is Kenya's premier moving planning app that connects you with trusted, professional moving services across the country.
 Whether you're relocating your home or office, our smart platform makes finding reliable movers effortless.

 **✨ Key Features:**